Blackpool Airport: Vickers shadow factory

-The Ministry of Aircraft Production erected a shadow aircraft factory during 1939–1940 in the north-east corner of the airfield to enable Vickers-Armstrong to operate an aircraft production facility at Squires Gate.
+The Ministry of Aircraft Production erected a shadow aircraft factory during 1939–1940 in the north-east corner of the airfield to enable Vickers-Armstrongs to operate an aircraft production facility at Squires Gate.
 This produced 2,584 Wellington medium bombers, several hundred of which were assembled and flown from Stanley Park Aerodrome before landing at Squires Gate for testing and delivery.
 The first was completed in September 1940 and the last in October 1945, when the factory closed.

 The factory was reopened by Hawker Aircraft in the mid-1950s to augment the production of Hawker Hunter jet fighters, under contract SP/6ACFT/9817/CB 7a.
 Many Hunters were also built for the Swedish Air Force.

 Post-war years

 Scheduled flights were resumed by Isle of Man Air Services in summer 1946.
 Lancashire Aircraft Corporation and other private airlines established their bases at the airport from 1946 onwards.
 By 1949, the airfield was controlled by the Ministry of Civil Aviation and renamed Blackpool Airport.

 Prior to 2004, when the airport was sold to City Hopper Airports Limited, the airport was owned and operated by Blackpool Borough Council, who were losing £1 million per year before the £13 million sale.

 Speaking about the sale, Julian Kearsley, strategic director of business services at the town hall, who helped broker the deal, said: "The airport is a key element in terms of developing the new Blackpool.
 It is not as if the council has sold off the family silver and lost any role in this.
 We wish to see the terminal continue as an airport as part of our ambitious plans for revitalising the whole area.
 This deal will see more jobs, it will save the council money and it protects the employment of people already there."

-Coun Roy Fisher, leader of Blackpool Council, said: "The sale of Blackpool Airport once agreed will be great news for everyone in Blackpool."
+Cllr Roy Fisher, leader of Blackpool Council, said: "The sale of Blackpool Airport once agreed will be great news for everyone in Blackpool."

-Coun Robert Wynne, portfolio holder for partnerships, business and companies, added: "A year ago the council set itself specific targets with regard to Blackpool Airport: we wanted more flights, particularly those that brought people to the town, we wanted more quality jobs and we wanted a better deal for the council taxpayer.
+Cllr Robert Wynne, portfolio holder for partnerships, business and companies, added: "A year ago the council set itself specific targets with regard to Blackpool Airport: we wanted more flights, particularly those that brought people to the town, we wanted more quality jobs and we wanted a better deal for the council taxpayer.
 This agreement fulfils all those objectives.
 We will end up with a much better and busier airport at no cost whatsoever to the council taxpayer."